GiorgosVal/JavaRecap/README.md

 Creating Strings using the assignment way and constructor way, and also StringBuilder, StringBuffer.
 Creating Objects by/without overriding equals() or hashCode.
 Comparing strings and objects using equals() and == operator.

+### PassByValue
+Showcasing the meaning of the term.